 The Saucony Triumph 7 is a highly cushioned shoe.
 For people with flat feet, this makes for a softer landing with each step, resulting in a more comfortable run.

 This neutral, more cushioned shoe may not be right for people who severely overpronate.
 However, the average runner with flat feet may find that the additional cushioning translates to extra comfort while running.

-The shoes are also available in wide sizes, which may be ideal for people with larger feet.
+The shoes are also available in wide sizes, so they might be a good option for people with larger feet.

-The company state that the shoe provides medial stability.
+The company states that the shoe provides medial stability.
 It may not be ideal for people who heavily overpronate, but it may make a good shoe for the average runner with flat feet.